Surgery: What to Expect

 Nutrition

 It is important to eat healthy foods before surgery.
 Tell your doctor if you have trouble eating, have not been very hungry, or lost weight without trying.
-Supplements such as Ensure, Boost, and others are a good way to improve your nutritional status before a surgical procedure.
+Supplements such as Ensure, Boost, and others are an effective way to improve your nutritional status before a surgical procedure.
 If you have diabetes, liver, or kidney disease, you may need to avoid certain supplements.
 Ask your doctor which supplement is best for you.

 Exercise